The Future of Retail

 • Which specific venues are drawing the most visits and making the most efficient use of square footage?
 Which events and promotional activities draw the crowds?

-• What are the demographic and psychographic characteristics of a venue’s customer base?
-Where do visitors come from, and where else do they like to shop?
+• What are the demographic and psychographic characteristics of a the census block groups (CBGs) feeding visits to a particular venue?
+Which areas do visitors come from, and where else do they like to shop?

 Location intelligence lets retailers conduct in-depth analysis of visitation patterns on both a chain and location level